luisan00/fastly-lib/README.md

 ```
 ### Usage

-Firstly and before to use the client, i strongly recommend reading the documentation about the <a target="_blank" href="https://docs.fastly.com/api/">Fastly API</a> and our <a href="WiKi">WiKi</a> for a detailed description of each method
+Firstly and before to use the client, i strongly recommend reading the documentation about the <a target="_blank" href="https://docs.fastly.com/api/">Fastly API</a> and our <a href="https://github.com/luisan00/fastly-lib/wiki">WiKi</a> for a detailed description of each library method.

 ```js
 // constructor